-Gross profit means PBDIT Gross profit ratio indicates a higher cost of goods sold.
+Gross profit means PBDIT Gross profit ration indicates a higher cost of good sold.
 It shows whether the selling prices are adequate or not.
 It also indicates the extent to which selling prices are adequate or not.
-It also indicates the extent to which selling prices may be reduced without resulting in losses.
+It also indicates the extent to which selling prices may be reduced without resulting losses.
 It is calculated as follows.